kibatic/ux-bundle/README.md

 Then build your assets.

-// TODO: document using the simpler twig components instead of using includes
+// TODO: document for AssetMapper

 # How to use

 ## Opening a global modal

 ### 1 - Link